Please

 living not one life on earth but many, growing through the experiences which he

-that all men are the children of One father, who has created a universe, in
+postulates that all men are the children of One father, who has created a

-order that working therein His children may know something of Him, and
+universe, in order that working therein His children may know something

-come to Him in joy.
-According to this theory, the purpose of life is not to
+of Him, and come to Him in joy.
+According to this theory, the purpose of life

-achieve a stable condition of happiness for any individual, but rather to train
+is not to achieve a stable condition of happiness for any individual, but

-him to work in a Plan of an Ideal Future, and find in that work an
+rather to train him to work in a Plan of an Ideal Future, and find in that work

 From the standpoint of the Theosophist, all men are indeed working for a